securisec/r2wiki-rtd/docs/home/ctf-solving-using-radare2.md

 - [BinaryStudio](https://binarystud.io/googlectf-2017-inst-prof-152-final-value.html)

-	> *Google CTF 2017 qualifier PWN challenge* {.is-info}
+	> *Google CTF 2017 qualifier PWN challenge*

 - [Reverse TUCTF - Unknown](https://teamrocketist.github.io/2017/11/27/Reverse-TUCTF-Unknown/)

 	> *TUCTF 2017 Unknown writeup.
-This is an example of brute forcing strings based on a returned true statement using by patching on the fly* {.is-warning}
+This is an example of brute forcing strings based on a returned true statement using by patching on the fly*

 - [Write-ups from RHME3 pre-qualifications at RADARE2 conference - Riscure](https://www.riscure.com/blog/write-ups-rhme3-pre-qualifications-radare2-conference/)
 	> _Three different writeups for the same challenge all using radare2_